 One is not biased when calling Phoolkali, the apple of her keeper’s eye, as he completely dotes on her.
 From making sure that her pool is cleaned to bringing her buckets of her favourite watermelons, Munna could write ballads on Phoolkali as he knows her inside-out.
 Even from the way she is eating to how she takes a dip in the river, Munna is quick to spot any unusual behaviour and will be spotted lightly caressing Phoolkali’s trunk and comforting her.
 On their morning and evening walks, Maya always leads the way while Phoolkali follows while their keeper is right in front of them, ready with a constant supply of dates and peanuts.

-Presently not under any medication, Phoolkali weighs a healthy 4500 kgs and her diet includes cabbages, beetroots, pumpkins and sugarcanes along with green fodder.
-She thoroughly enjoys munching down juicy watermelons and sun melons as the weather has taken a turn now.
+Phoolkali weighs 4500 kgs and her diet includes cabbages, beetroots, pumpkins and sugarcanes along with green fodder.
+She thoroughly munches down juicy watermelons and sun melons as the weather has taken a turn now.
 An extremely cooperative and gentle elephant, Phoolkali does not give the veterinarians or her keeper a hard time in eating, bathing or during treatment, the only time she refuses to listen to anybody is when it’s pool-time!

 As Phoolkali’s tremendous healing journey completes the 8-year mark, a timid, weak and bruised elephant, unsure of her new surroundings, indulges in luxurious dustbaths today, makes complete use of the various enrichments in her enclosure and spends her time in the loving company of Maya.
 Surrounded by the people who genuinely love and care for her, Phoolkali’s infallible strength and lively spirit is what makes her everyone’s favourite and our elephant of the month!